The Kintrishi river in Georgia

 Modernising municipal infrastructure, developing new transport strategies

 The second focus of Germany's activities in this core area is sustainable urban development.
-Increasing urbanisation, paralleled by inadequate planning of necessary urban infrastructure, has led to an investment backlog in Georgian municipalities that goes back several decades.
+Increasing urbanisation, accompanied by inadequate planning of necessary urban infrastructure, has led to an investment backlog in Georgian municipalities going back several decades.
 In large parts of the country, the drinking water supply and wastewater and waste management systems are inadequate.
 The same goes for transport infrastructure.

-Over many years, Georgian-German development cooperation in this field has focused on modernising and expanding the entire drinking water and sanitation system of Batumi, the country's second-largest city, which is a port city on the Black Sea and an important tourist destination in the region.
+For many years, Georgian-German development cooperation in this field was focused on modernising and expanding the entire drinking water and sanitation system of Batumi, the country's second-largest city, which is a port city on the Black Sea and an important tourist destination in the region.
 Some 230,000 people there now benefit from reliable safe drinking water supplies.
-The great increase in the number of tourists visiting Batumi, which is thanks, not least, to these improvements, has helped to secure 60,000 local jobs.
+The number of tourists visiting Batumi has increased significantly, also due to these improvements.
+This has helped to secure 60,000 local jobs.

-In order to reduce the volume of garbage and greenhouse gas emissions, the BMZ is also providing support, through KfW Development Bank, to the development of a functioning waste management system and circular economy.
+In order to reduce the volume of waste and of greenhouse gas emissions, the BMZ is also providing support, through KfW Development Bank, towards the development of a functioning waste management system and circular economy.

 Efforts are also under way in the capital, Tbilisi, and – on a smaller scale – in Batumi to pursue new approaches for urban transport systems that are climate-friendly and environmentally sound.
 The focus of these activities will be on innovative systems for effective traffic guidance, the expansion of local public transport, and efforts to foster bicycle and pedestrian traffic.